greengreengreen/data_structure_n_algos/next_greater/next_greater.md

 The most unpleasant part of the above solution is that the insert operation takes O(n) time. </br>
 Is there a way we can get rid of it? </br>
 Instead of sorting and inserting while traversing, let's sort A in one pass and store it into arr.
-Hence, if we traverse arr, arr[i+1] is always the smallest possbile value which is greater than arr[i].
+Hence, if we traverse arr, arr[i+1] is always the smallest possible value which is greater than arr[i].
 The only thing criteria to take care of is index.
 Remember j needs to be greater than i. </br>
 How can we satisfy the index? </br>
 By storing all the elements we have looped so far into a stack.
-This stack should be storing the actual index that the value locates in A. We want to make sure this stack stores 1. descreasing indexes  2. whose corresonding value in A is increasing.
+This stack should be storing the actual index that the value locates in A. We want to make sure this stack stores 1. decreasing indexes  2. whose corresponding value in A is increasing.
-Hence, when we encounter a new (num, j) in arr, before we can append it to stack, we need to pop out all the indexes in stack which are smaller than j.
-The indexes we popped out from stack are the corresponding is for this current index j which we are trying to append in stack.
+Hence, when we encounter a new (num, j) in arr, before we can append it to stack, we need to pop out all the indexes in the stack which are smaller than j.
+The indexes we popped out from stack are the corresponding is for this current index j which we are trying to append in the stack.
 In this way, we successfully get the i, j pairs we desire. </br>

 ```python
 def v2_adv(A):